javaswift/joss/README.md

 Note that *object* denotes the target of the file within the Object Store, whereas the file signifies the actual content that needs to be uploaded.

 If you fire up your browser, you can navigate to the public URL to see your resource for real.
+This is only possible because the container has been set to public.
+If it was private, you would not be able to do this.

 You can also check whether the upload succeeded by listing the objects in a container or by fetching the object information.

 ```java
     StoreObject[] objects = client.listObjects(container);